-Employees may be eligible to claim an EITC on their 2019 federal and Maryland income tax returns if both their federal adjusted gross income and their earned income is less than the following:
+Employees may be eligible to claim an EITC on their 2021 federal and Maryland income tax returns if both their federal adjusted gross income and their earned income is less than the following:

-- \$50,162 (\$55,952 married filing jointly) with three or more qualifying children - \$46,703 (\$52,493 married filing jointly) with two qualifying children - \$41,094 (\$46,884 married filing jointly) with one qualifying child - \$15,570 (\$21,370 married filing jointly) with no qualifying children
+- \$51,464 (\$57,414 married filing jointly) with three or more qualifying children - \$47,915 (\$53,865 married filing jointly) with two qualifying children - \$42,158 (\$48,108 married filing jointly) with one qualifying child - \$21,430 (\$27,380 married filing jointly) with no qualifying children

 Employees who meet this income eligibility should be advised to go to the Internal Revenue Service website at www.irs.gov, or contact their tax advisor, to see if they meet the other federal criteria.
-Employees who meet all of the federal requirements may be eligible for a Maryland credit up to one- half of the federal EITC, but not greater than the state income tax.
-Additionally, certain employees may also qualify for a refundable Maryland credit, or a local EITC.
+Married employees or employees with qualifying children may qualify for up to half of the federal earned income credit.
+Additionally, certain employees may also qualify for a refundable Maryland credit or a local EITC.